- Action Bomb: The Mebium Dynamite, which he learned from his mentor Ultraman Taro.

 - First Appearance: Fanton's Lost ItemVoiced by: Yasuhiko Kawazu

-The Fanton aliens have made a few more appearances in the Ultra Series since, with the most prominent being Dr. Gourman from Ultraman X, the chief scientist of the series' defense team Xio and one of the show's main characters.
+Fantonians have made a few more appearances in the Ultra Series since, with the most prominent being Dr. Guruman from Ultraman X, the chief scientist of the series' defense team Xio and one of the show's main characters.

-- Amusing Alien: The Fanton sent to speak to GUYS proceeds to drive Toriyama and Maru nuts with his demands for food while staying at Phoenix Nest.
+- Amusing Alien: The Fanton sent to speak to GUYS.
+He speaks a language similar to inebriated speech, drives Toriyama and Maru nuts with his constant demands for food and performs a bizarre dance before digging in.

 - Animal Motifs: Snails as seen in their eyestalks and the spiraled shoulders.

-- Back for the Finale: Though unlike Kako and Zamusha, he doesn't help to battle Empera.
+- Back for the Finale: Though unlike Kako and Zamsher, he doesn't help to battle Empera.

 - Big Eater: The Fanton representative eats an entire month's worth of food in a single sitting, and according to Dr. Gourman, his species eats 13 meals a day!